 Depending on your insurance plan's comprehensive plan, you may receive an Actual Cash Value for your reported damages or the replacement cost.

-Tip: Confirm with your landlord ahead of time whether they need proof of your renter’s insurance; you may need to show documented proof of your insurance.
+Tip: Confirm with your landlord ahead of time whether they need proof of your renter's insurance; you may need to show documented proof of your insurance (if you don't have proof then your insurance company can issue an insurance binder).
 Consult with different companies about the annual premiums you have to pay before settling on the ideal insurance company.

 When to Consider Insurance